osdc/Mercurius/content/post/events-covered-by-osdc.md

 ## How You Can Get Involved ?

 OSDC is an open community where we learn and laugh together, we try to explore the world with the lens of a real developer with a focus on new and emerging technologies round the globe.
 With a great alumni support to guide us, we thrive to flourish into a developer in "actual sense".
-If you're inspired to be a part of this growing community, joining our discord server would be the first step, just drop a "Hi!!" in [#general](https://discord.gg/yH5GxE23cZ) and get ready to meet some awesome people to help you in your journey as a developer.
+If you're inspired to be a part of this growing community, joining our discord server would be the first step, just drop a "Hi!" in [#general](https://discord.gg/yH5GxE23cZ) and get ready to meet some awesome people to help you in your journey as a developer.
 Also, be wary of the realms of #watercooler-banter, you might step into Tracy and technochan there☠️☠️.

-We have a numerous in-house projects to start your open-source contribution journey, which you find on our [github](github.com/osdc).
+We have a numerous in-house projects to start your open-source contribution journey, which you find on our [github](https://github.com/osdc).
-Happy contributing!!
+Happy contributing!